Skip to content

 Name Type Description Default

-The compiled MuJoCo model instance.
+The paired MuJoCo model and data instance.

 required